Amantini1997/FromUbuntu/HRM/Lecture.md

 ## PART 1

-The main idea of HRM is that organizations can boost productivity and performance by designing and managing work so that they take into account **employees' psychological and social need and aspirations**
+The main idea of HRM is that organizations can boost productivity and performance by designing and managing work so that they take into account **employees' psychological and social needs and aspirations**

 >people don't react to work based only on the physical conditions and the characteristics of the technological system.
 Organizations are social systems, people like to feel that they matter